cavo789/vba_excel_export_code/README.md

 The script will start Excel (hidden way), open the specified file, process every code object and export them, one by one, in a `\src\your_file.xlsm` folder.

 The `src` folder will be automatically created if needed and you'll find a sub-folder having the same name of your file (so you can have more than one exported file in the same src folder).

+If your Excel file also contains a ribbon, the manifest (i.e. the `xml` of the ribbon) and custom icons will also be exported.

 ## Install